 Four-star rated plans tend to have higher monthly premiums, such as the one from UnitedHealthcare.
 This UnitedHealthcare plan charges $29 per month but boasts a rating of four out of five stars.
 The higher premium cost gets somewhat offset by a lower deductible of only $310.

-How To Sign Up for Supplemental Medicare in Burlington
+How to sign up for Medicare plans in Burlington

 Expand your Burlington, Vermont, Medicare coverage through a supplemental plan with our assistance at Medigap.com.